alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 auto_data = urllib.urlopen(full_auto_url)
 </pre>

-Extracting the Netflix data returned can be done by converting the XML response to an Element Obejct with the ElementTree library.
+Extracting the Netflix data returned can be done by converting the XML response to an Element Object with the ElementTree library.
 Once in this tree-format, it can be traversed and parsed with the built-in functions:

 <pre>
 auto_xml = ET.fromstring(auto_data)